OI-wiki/i18n/docs/basic/sort-intro.md

 Stability refers to whether the relative order of equal elements has changed after sorting.

 Sorting algorithm with stability will preserve the relative order of equal elements.
-That is, when we call that a sorting algorithm is stable, we mean that if there are two records $R$ and $S$ compared as equal, and in the original list $R$ comes before $S#, then in sorted list $R$ will also comes before $S$.
+That is, when we call that a sorting algorithm is stable, we mean that if there are two records $R$ and $S$ compared as equal, and in the original list $R$ comes before $S$, then in sorted list $R$ will also comes before $S$.

 Radix sort, counting sort, insertion sort, bubble sort, and merging sort are stable sorting algorithms.